mazeor9/r6-data.js/README.md

 main();
 ```
-In this example, we first generate an access token using the `generateToken()` function.
-Then, we call the `getRanks()` function with the version parameter set to 'v1' to retrieve all ranks for version 1 of the ranking system.
+`getRanks()` function with the version parameter set to 'v1' to retrieve all ranks for version 1 of the ranking system.
 We also demonstrate filtering the ranks by specifying the min_mmr and max_mmr parameters to get ranks within a specific MMR range.

 ### Version 2 (v2)